 I was thinking of memories I have from growing up…simple memories.
 Memories I love looking back on.
+Things such as:

-Slightly dozing off to sleep to the sound of grown-ups talking in the other room.
+Dozing off to sleep to the sound of grown-ups talking in the other room.

 Racing to answer the phone (when friends – not solicitors- used to call & when we had HOME phones!)